PAKISTAN NORTH

 Karakoram Highway.
 Scenic, gruesome once night, time sleeps part way to see in the daytime.
 Taxis: Gilgit – Islamabad 25,000 rupees 14-hour.
 Book at the hotel,

 Driving/car rental: 14-hour drive from Islamabad to Gilgit and dangerous due to road conditions.
-Not recommended to drive in the Chitral Valley – roads are undeveloped, risk of flat tyres, chance of a rescue service is zero.
+It is not recommended to drive in the Chitral Valley – roads are undeveloped, risk of flat tyres, chance of a rescue service is zero.
 Hunza Valley is no problem at all as the KKH is perfectly paved.
 Drivers 20,000 rupees for a whole day, they know the main sites, English broken, do your own research.
 See the Hunza Valley at your own pace and not bother with a driver.
 Book cars daily as needed 4,000 rupees a day

 Hitchhike – talk to fellow passengers in cars/planes, they will sort you out.